F5Networks/f5-nfv-solutions/supported/blueprints/gilan/v1.3.0/ReadMe.md

 ## About the F5-VNF-Service-Layer-GiLAN_v1.3.0 solution blueprint
-This version contains the following changes for OpenStack VIM ONLY:
+This version contains the following changes:

 * New security_groups input to enable/disable any security groups added and the default security group created by OpenStack for all instances.
 * The floating_IP input is now optional for verison 1.3.0 and later and the default value is empty for VNFM projects in OpenStack ONLY.
 * Tested and verified compatibility with OpenStack Queens version 13.
 * Enabling CGNAT capability.
 * Enhanced VNFM event logs.

+Due to the changes added for enabling CGNAT, there are now two different blueprints:

+* F5-VNF-Service-Layer-GiLAN - OpenStack VIMS
+* vSphere-F5-VNF-Service-Layer-GiLAN - VMware vSphere VIM

 #### Copyright
 Copyright 2014-2019 F5 Networks Inc.